 John spent the beginning of his career in the American League, where he was a solid if unspectacular pitcher.
 In 1972, he was traded to the Los Angeles Dodgers in return for Dick Allen; both players would flourish for their new teams.
 John went 11-5 and 16-7 in his first two seasons on the West Coast.
 He had to adapt to the more running style of the National League: he had a slow delivery when he arrived in Los Angeles, but Maury Wills worked with him to improve it, so that he would not be constantly victimized by base stealers.
 He also studied the quick delivery used by fellow left-hander Jim Kaat, and modeled himself after him with great results.
 From that point on, he would be one of the toughest pitchers to run on in the majors.
 In 1974, he began the season on a great note, going 13-3 with a 2.69 ERA in 22 starts.
 He then tore a ligament in his left elbow; his career seemingly over, John became the first athlete to get ulnar collateral ligament reconstructive surgery.
 This is the elbow ligament that can be damaged by repeated throwing, and the surgery replaces it with a ligament taken from another part of the body - in John's case, his right forearm.
 The surgical procedure today is commonly called Tommy John surgery.
 Revolutionary at the time, the operation today is almost routine.

 He was 31 years old when injured and sat out the entire 1975 season.
 But John came back to get 164 of his 288 wins after the surgery and pitched to the age of 46.
-He won 20 games three times after the surgery - his career high before had been 16 - including back-to-back 20 win seasons after signing with the New York Yankees as a free agent in 1979.
-He was at the center of a controversial managerial decision in the 6th game of the 1981 World Series.
-He had been the Yankees' best pitcher in the Series, winning Game 2 with 8 shutout innings, coming on in relief in a one-run game in game 4, then giving up only one run in the first four innings of Game 4.
+He won 20 games three times after the surgery - his career high before had been 16 - including back-to-back 20-win seasons after signing with the New York Yankees as a free agent in 1979.
+He was at the center of a controversial managerial decision in Game 6 of the 1981 World Series.
+He had been the Yankees' best pitcher in the Series, winning Game 2 with 8 shutout innings, coming on in relief in a one-run game in Game 4, then giving up only one run in the first four innings of Game 4.
 His ERA at that point stood at 0.69, but he was due to bat in the bottom of the 4th with the score tied at 1 and the bases loaded with two outs.
 Yankees manager Bob Lemon decided to send in pinch-hitter Bobby Murcer, who lifted a fly ball to the outfield for the last out.
 The Yankee bullpen then blew the game wide open, giving up 7 runs over the next two innings, and the Los Angeles Dodgers were World Champions.

 A ground-ball pitcher, John perhaps threw more double play pitches than anyone in the history of the game.
 In a July 27, 1988 game, he made three errors during the course of one play.
 This might have been the only time that happened in a big league game.
-With the Brewers' Jim Gantner on first base and one out, Jeffrey Leonard grounded to John.
+With the Milwaukee Brewers' Jim Gantner on first base and one out, Jeffrey Leonard grounded to John.
 He bobbled the ball, then threw it into right field.
 The relay from the outfield came to him, and he again bobbled the ball then threw it past the catcher.
 Both Leonard and Gantner scored during the play.
 The New York Yankees still won, 16-3.

 Six of the ten most similar pitchers to John (according to the similarity scores method), are in the Hall of Fame, and three of the others may eventually get in.
 The most similar is Jim Kaat, who won 283 games.